First publishd May 2018

-We need to turn our attention to the size and design of ‘Cat Carriers’ that are used to take cats on car journeys, especially when the purpose of that car journey is to take the cat to the Vet.
+We need to turn our attention to the size and design of ‘Cat Carriers’ that are used to take cats on car journeys, especially if the purpose of that car journey is to take the cat to the Vet.

 Remember, it may be one thing for your cat to hide in small spaces at home but they can free themselves when they want to.
 That same cat can’t free himself from a small cage in a bumpy hot car journey.
 “Pain is both about the pain you feel and how that pain makes you feel”; usually not amenable to other living things touching you.
 Once you realise that, you can begin to understand why cats have hated being shoved into traditional cat carriers.